Topic Specific Vocabulary

 - Non verbal communication includes gestures, facial expressions and body language.

-- Phone message is considered an informal way of communication.
+- Phone message is considered an informal way of communication in a workplace.

-- Barriers to communication can distort or prevent the communication.
+- Barriers in communication can distort or prevent effective communication.

-- Face to face conversation gives a better understanding of work.
+- Face to face conversation gives a better understanding to carry out the task easily.

 - Semantic barriers cause confusion in effective communication.

 Distract – To draw or direct to a different object or in different directions at the same time